Franklin College Board of Trustees Executive Committee

 Worthe S. Holt Jr., M.D., M.M.M.

 Worthe became a board member in 2008; he serves on the Academic Affairs, Audit and Physical Facilities committees.
 He holds a bachelor’s degree in biology and chemistry from Indiana University and a medical degree from Indiana University School of Medicine.
 Worthe earned his master’s degree in medical management from Tulane University.
 He currently serves as vice president and chief medical officer for Humana businesses in Indiana, Kansas and Missouri.
 Previously, Worthe served as executive vice president and chief operating officer for St. Vincent Health; prior to that he served in the same roles with St. Francis Hospital and Health Centers.
 Worthe also is a fighter pilot and flight surgeon in the Indiana Air National Guard as well as commander of the 181st Medical Group, holding the rank of colonel.
-He resides in Fishers, Ind.
+He resides in Fishers, Indiana.

 Stephen L. Huddleston

 Stephen became a board member in 1992 and retired as board chair in 2008; he serves on the Development, Finance, Audit, and President’s committees.
 He holds a bachelor’s of science degree from Indiana University and a doctorate of law from Indiana University Law School.
 He is an attorney and has been practicing law in Franklin, Ind., since 1974; he serves as general counsel for the college.
 Franklin College named Stephen an Associate Alumnus in 1997 and awarded him an honorary doctorate of laws in 2006.
 He has been an adjunct professor of business law since 1974.
-He resides in Franklin, Ind.
+He resides in Franklin, Indiana.

 Katharine became a board member in 2013; she serves on the Finance and Development committees.
 She holds a bachelor’s degree in sociology from Colorado Women’s College.
 She serves at the helm of a small family-run charitable organization, the Mothershead Foundation.
 She is the former owner of Pan Handler and John Simmons retail stores and previously managed the gift shop at Conner Prairie Living History Museum.
 She served as a museum store consultant for more than 20 years before she retired.
 She is active in the Central Indiana community through her services as a board member for the Indiana Historical Society and an honorary board member for the Indianapolis Civic Theatre.
 She also is a board adviser for the Eiteljorg Museum of American Indians and Western Art in Indianapolis, an advisory board member for the Children’s Museum of Indianapolis, a board of incorporators member with Crown Hill Cemetery and foundation board member for the Woodstock Club.
 She resides in Indianapolis.